acemuzzy/confusle/README.md

 This is a variant of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.

+The main live version is hosted at https://confusle.positronicarts.com/.
+Rules are within the app.
+Can you handle Hard Mode??

 It was made on top of https://github.com/cwackerfuss/react-wordle, which has lots of additional advice on e.g. languages, telemetry etc.

 ## Build and run